 This is where the raw materials for Tokyo’s culinary dreams come from.
 If you must queue for a breakfast of sushi, this is the time and place to do it.
 There’s nothing like beginning your day with fresh, sweet, raw fish.

 Tamagoyaki from Marutake. - image © Florentyna Leow

-Though the central wholesale market may have been moved to Toyosu by the time you read this, there’s still plenty to see and eat in the Outer Market.
+Although the central wholesale market has been moved to Toyosu as of October 2018, there’s still plenty to see and eat in the Outer Market.
 Make a beeline forまぐろや黒銀 Maguroya Kurogin, and start queuing.
 If you’re with a friend, make them stand in line while you run a few stalls down to丸武 Marutake for a tray of tamagoyaki, or Japanese-style omelette.
 Each slab of omelette is warm and straight from the pan, at once sweet and savoury, eggy with a hint of mirin (sweet rice wine).
 It is a damned good snack to whet your appetite while you wait.